 Tomioka Castle lies on the northern end of the Amakusa Islands.
 I had planned to continue the trek on foot, hoping to walk the entire route of the Christian Rebel army, but I'd severely overestimated the fortitude of my shoes.
-After several days of nonstop walking, my feet hated me and I hated them back, and I was cursing myself as ten different kinds of an idiot for not investing in better hiking boots before the trip.
+After several days of nonstop walking, my feet hated me and I hated them back, and I was cursing myself as ten kinds of an idiot for not investing in better hiking boots before the trip.
 Still, it was Good Friday, and I was in the mood to suffer -- at least until an old man I met was kind enough to offer me a lift by car.
 Bless him.

 And now I'll continue the tale of a group far more valiant than I.